| The following history of IMTA was presented by Dr Marty Wiskoff at the 50th - jubilee - conference

 on a specific issue and makes recommendations.
 We are a community of individuals with diverse interests and

-We should continue to expand our excellent website to provide for even greater dissemination of
+our conferences provide a forum for discovering what others are doing.
+IMTA website We should continue to expand our excellent website to provide for even greater dissemination of

 information.
 We have available, through the website, the capability for anyone to easily become educated

+concerning IMTA, and to review papers and presentations at all IMTA conferences.
 The website is a valuable asset to the Steering Committee.
 For example, in the past it was difficult

 for the Steering Committee to be certain which organizations were still participating as active members.